Once you have your kids, it’s likely you’ll spend a lot of time pondering how to be a good parent.

-Everyone has their own definition and boy, is it easy to judge others without knowing or understanding their individual struggles.
+Everyone has their own definition and it is so easy to judge others without knowing or understanding their individual struggles.

 1. Be a role model.